walwalwalides/Chedly/Chedly_Mobile/README.md

 The Android App offers a new Way for better Management Bird vocalization.
 That means granting increased Productivity - That promises more and better Work in less Time.

-`ChedlyQuiz_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different Software.
+`Chedly_Mobile` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different Software.